R3Conclave/conclave-core-sdk/docs/docs/mail.md

 Conclave uses Conclave Mail to connect clients to enclaves because of the following reasons:

-1. Conclave Mail can work with a small [Trusted Computing Base (TCB)](https://en.wikipedia.org/wiki/Trusted_computing_base) when compared to HTTPS.
-A small TCB removes several common security problems at the origin.
+1. Compared to HTTPS, Conclave mail has a relatively small [Trusted Computing Base (TCB)](https://en.wikipedia.org/wiki/Trusted_computing_base).
+   The small TCB helps to harden enclaves against potential [zero-day](https://en.wikipedia.org/wiki/Zero-day_(computing)) exploits that may exist in dependency libraries.

-2. The certificate-based architecture of SSL/TLS doesn't gel with enclave-based computing.
+2. The certificate-based architecture of SSL/TLS doesn't integrate cleanly with enclave-based computing.
 Conclave Mail uses the better-suited Noise protocol framework.
 The Noise protocol delivers most of the functionalities of Transport Layer Security (TLS) in a cleaner, simpler, and modular manner.

    The TLS protocol is reliant on a certificate-based security architecture, which does not suit enclave-based